kendarorg/the-protocol-master-samples/README.md

 * Start the recording on redis-01
   protocol [http://go-tpm:8081/api/protocols/redis-01/plugins/record-plugin/start](http://go-tpm:8081/api/protocols/redis-01/plugins/record-plugin/start)
-* Open the proxied browser on [http://go-rest/index.html](http://go-rest/index.html) and login as "user1" on channel "common"
+* Open the proxied browser on [http://go-rest/index.html](http://go-rest/index.html) and login as "user1" on channel " common"
 * Open another tab of the proxied browser on [http://go-rest/index.html](http://go-rest/index.html) and login as "user2" on channel "common"
 * Write some messages on both browsers
 * Stop the recording on all
   protocols [http://go-tpm:8081/api/protocols/all/plugins/record-plugin/stop](http://go-tpm:8081/api/protocols/all/plugins/record-plugin/stop)